Jeremy Padawer: Entertainment development

-In addition to cocreating and executive producer duties, he also assembled a global strategic partnership between Jakks Pacific, Nickelodeon, Topps, Michael Eisner, and Fremantle Media.
+Padawer assembled a global strategic partnership between Jakks Pacific, Nickelodeon, Topps, Michael Eisner, and Fremantle Media.

-Awards and recognition
+Monsuno ran for 65 episodes (2012-2015) and is currently supported in syndication around the world.

+Philanthropy

 In 2010, Padawer was inducted into the ToyFare Magazine hall of fame.

+Padawer is on the Toy Industry Association Board of Directors (2023).

+Padawer is on Vanderbilt University's business school Alumni Board of Directors (2023).